Sandusky in Erie County, Ohio — The American Midwest (Great Lakes)

 Erected 2016 by William G. Pomeroy Foundation, Holy Angels Catholic Church and The Ohio History Connection.
 (Marker Number 30-22.)

 Location.
 41° 26.968′ N, 82° 43.396′ W. Marker is in Sandusky, Ohio, in Erie County.
-Marker is at the intersection of Tiffin Avenue (U.S. 6) and Clinton Street, on the left when traveling south on Tiffin Avenue.
+It is at the intersection of Tiffin Avenue (U.S. 6) and Clinton Street, on the left when traveling south on Tiffin Avenue.
 Touch for map.
 Marker is at or near this postal address: 428 Tiffin Ave, Sandusky OH 44870, United States of America.
 Touch for directions.

 Also see . . .
 The history of Holy Angels Catholic Church.
 2018 article by Caitlin Nearhood in the Sandusky Register.
 Excerpt:

-“Later, W. H. Mills offered the present location which consists of five lots,” according to the church’s website.
+“Later, W. H. Mills offered the present location which consists of five lots,” according to the churchs website.
 “He also gave $530, all the stone, and all the timber for the building.
 The parishioners began hauling stone from nearby quarries and preparing timber.
 The cornerstone was laid on October 13, 1841.
 However, walls to the church, laid by hand were not completed until June 6, 1842.
 The church still had no roof.
 Father Machebeuf returned to his native France where he was successful in securing financial aid from his fellow countrymen.”(Submitted on November 4, 2019.)

 In 1845, construction on the church finished and the building was dedicated to the Triune God and His Holy Angels.
-A bell in the church’s tower came from Toledo the year after.
+A bell in the churchs tower came from Toledo the year after.

 Credits.
-This page was last revised on November 4, 2019.
+This page was last revised on May 22, 2025.
 It was originally submitted on November 4, 2019, by J. J. Prats of Powell, Ohio.
-This page has been viewed 252 times since then and 25 times this year.
+This page has been viewed 592 times since then and 36 times this year.
 Photos: 1, 2, 3. submitted on November 4, 2019, by J. J. Prats of Powell, Ohio.
+4, 5, 6. submitted on May 19, 2025, by Craig Doda of Napoleon, Ohio.